The Department for Child Protection is committed to becoming a preferred placement choice for students, where the focus is on learning.

 A pre-placement interview does not guarantee a placement with us.

-While on placement, students need to observe the Code of Ethics for the South Australian Public Sector and departmental policies about your behaviour and coduct in the workplace.
+While on placement, students need to observe the Code of Ethics for the South Australian Public Sector and departmental policies about your behaviour and conduct in the workplace.

-You will also need to undergo a screening assessment by the DCSI Screening Unit before starting your placement.
+You will also need to undergo a working with children check from the DHS Screening Unit before starting your placement.